karolsluszniak/cloudless-box/README.md

 ### Whenever

 [Whenever](https://github.com/javan/whenever) allows you to write cron jobs with a human-readable, clean syntax.
-All you have to do is put `config/schedule.rb` file into your application and **cloudless-box** will automatically update your app's crontab at the end of every deployment.
+All you have to do is add `config/schedule.rb` file to your application and **cloudless-box** will automatically update your app's crontab at the end of every deployment.

 ### Firewall